 Doing Business in China

-It is also expensive to start a business, with companies being required to have 500,000 RMB in capital.
-Furthermore, rules stipulate that a Chinese citizen has to hold part ownership of the business.
-The result is that many foreign entrepreneurs are deterred, many fail, and those that remain have to contend with significant challenges.
+Starting a business in China is expensive, with companies being required to have 500,000 RMB in capital.
+Other rules stipulate that a Chinese citizen has to hold part ownership of the business.
+The result is that many foreign entrepreneurs are deterred and those that do persevere have to contend with significant challenges.

 This contributes to the country's overall ranking of 90 out of 189 countries in The World Bank’s Ease of Doing Business Survey for 2014.
 Tellingly, China ranked at 128th for starting a business, 132nd for protecting minority investors and 120th for paying taxes.

 Despite the downsides, the number of foreign workers in the country has been steadily increasing over the past two decades as more and more expats arrive to chase success in China.